 When I attended Emerald Agricultural College I met Steve Geary, one of the instructors, who was also making saddles in his spare time.
 He helped me with the patterns and basic designs for my first Fender saddle and the College work experience program sent me to Dan Baker, a Western saddle maker in Brisbane, for two weeks to learn more.
 After this, I started making Fender saddles in my holidays and selling them to other students at the College.

-After College I worked a variety of jobs, always tinkering with saddlery in my spare time.
+After College I tinkered with saddlery in my spare time while I worked a variety of jobs, including contract-mustering in QLD, NSW, NT and Canada.
 In 2005 I decided to try and make saddles commercially as a side-line to my contract mustering so I set up base in a shed at a horse school in Proserpine, North Queensland.
 Not long after, I was contacted to build a saddle for Greg Hoare, a popular North Queensland identity who became a good mate and was always a great advocate of my saddles.
-I soon had orders for many other saddles and was asked to make the trophy saddle for the Weetalaba Campdraft, which is just one of the many horse events that we continue to sponsor today.
+I soon had orders for many other saddles.
+People often ask where I did my apprenticeship but the honest answer is that I’ve never really done a proper apprenticeship.
+My skills have been built in five ways:

 In 2010 I met my future wife and in 2011 got engaged and moved to Wagga Wagga, NSW, where she was teaching.
 I spent a Wagga winter making saddles in our backyard shed.
 Between the freezing temperatures and my wife coming home from work to find a growing number of the Wagga horse community in the backyard, we realised we needed to take the leap in order to make my passion for saddlery a viable business.